Condensation is one of the most common causes of damp in the UK and the damage to both health and home can be considerable.

 - Rising or penetrating damp that evaporates in your home, pushing up the moisture content in the air.

 - Pipe leaks or broken extractor fan or tumble dryer hoses.

-- Roof leaks allowing rainwater to enter the home.
+- Roof leaks allow rainwater to enter the home.

 Many homeowners have improved the thermal efficiency of their homes by upgrading the insulation and windows, this has two knock-on effects:

 - Less ventilation.

 In other words; perfect conditions for condensation to form.